30389 - SOCIAL NETWORK ANALYSIS (Introduction to Network Science)

 - In-class contribution (10% of the final grade) aimed to test the students’ ability to interact in a constructive way and present their points of view in an effective way in both face-to-face lectures and lab sessions.
 Attendance and punctuality will also be considered.

 - Group project (30% of the final grade) aimed to test the students' critical application of the network concepts and methodologies learned during the course.
-Moreover, the group project allows testing students' ability to present their results in an effective way in both written and oral form.
+Moreover, the group project allows to test students' ability to present their results in an effective way in both written and oral form.

 Non-attending students are evaluated only on the basis of a final written exam that includes both open- and close-ended questions, aimed to test students' knowledge of the main theories, terminology, and concepts associated to the study of social networks, as well as the statistical techniques and software used to analyze different types relational data.